Uzunköprü: City Museum

 Uzunköprü City Museum (Uzunköprü Belediyesi Kent Müzesi) was opened to service on 16 December 2013 with conversion of the ex-Tekel (Turkish State Liquor and Tobacco Company) building to a museum following its restoration.
 The museum building, which is a historical structure on its own, was constructed as a private mansion in the beginning of the 20th century, and from 1939 it had started to be used as Tekel storage, outlet and lodge.
-After the abolition of the Tekel in Uzunköprü in the 1990s, the building was left disused and had almost come to the brink of collapse.
-It was recovered by making a museum out of it and transformed into a center sheltering the relics the city possesses.
+After the abolition of the Tekel in Uzunköprü in the 1990s, the building was left disused and later became a museum.